malexmave/issuebot/README.md

 Issuebot is an XMPP bot that notifies multi-user chat rooms (MUCs) of changes to Issues on a GitHub-Project

-It uses the [GitHub API](http://developer.github.com) to get push notifications of repository changes.
+It uses the [GitHub API](http://developer.github.com) to get issue details for the repositories it monitors.

 ## License